tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-18-Why-so-many-plugins-vulnerable.md

   </table>
 </div>

 In fact, those paches could be seen every where in their codes.
-It was hard to track before and after.
-Additionally, there were `htmlspecialchars()` and `esc_html()` mixed up.
+Those were hard to track before and after.
+Additionally, `htmlspecialchars()` and `esc_html()` were mixed up.

 Speaking about `esc_html()`, the third parameter to `htmlspecialchars()` is specified more strictly than their codes.
-I could hardly say that's OK or not, but using core functions is always OK.
+I could hardly say that's OK or not, but I think using core functions is always OK.

+I think this issue is caused by disuse and misuse of WordPress core functions.

 Also it's important to design codes to separate "Validating Input" in "Model" and "Escaping Output" in "View".
-I'm not saying about MVC Here.
+I'm not saying about MVC here.
 But codex says to use
 "[Validating Sanitizing and Escaping User Data][Sanitizing-Escaping]" along the context.
-So I think that we should design the context at first.
+So the developer should design the context at first.

 ### SQL Injection ###

 On August 2014, Sucuri reported about
 [SQLi in Custom Contact Forms][Custom-Contact-Forms].

-Here is the POC.
-It dumps the SQL queries and download previous ones.
+The following snippet from CCF (<= 5.1.0.3) dumps the set of SQL queries and download the previous one.

 {% highlight php startinline %}
 if (!is_admin()) { /* is front */